gsemet/python-fiximports/README.rst

 Rule 1
 ------

-Each import statement only import one object, class or module.
+Each import statement only imports one method, class or module.

 Yes::